funRiceGenes/funRiceGenes.github.io/_posts/R/2015-01-20-RFL~APO2~SSC~LFY.md

     + This insertion altered the expression of RFL in floral meristem (FM) and floret
     + The altered pattern of RFL expression in afo1 resulted in enlarged FMs, more floral organs, aberrant floral organ identity, and loss of FM determinacy
     + Genetic analyses support that LARGE2 functions with APO1 and APO2 in a common pathway to regulate panicle size and grain number
+    + Our findings indicate that APO2 acts as a master regulator of rice panicle development by regulating multiple steps in the reproductive transition through directly controlling a set of genes
+    + APO2 is a positive regulator of panicle branch formation
+    + These analyses showed that APO2 directly controls known regulators of panicle development, including SQUAMOSA PROMOTER BINDING PROTEIN LIKE14 and NECK LEAF1
+    + Furthermore, we revealed that a set of genes act as downstream regulators of APO2 in controlling meristem cell proliferation during reproductive transition, bract suppression, and panicle branch formation
+    + Here, we show that APO2 is also required to increase the meristem size of the IM and suppress bract outgrowth

 * **Connection**
     + __APO1~OsAPO1~SCM2__, __RFL~APO2~SSC~LFY__, [ABERRANT PANICLE ORGANIZATION 2/RFL, the rice ortholog of Arabidopsis LEAFY, suppresses the transition from inflorescence meristem to floral meristem through interaction with APO1](http://www.ncbi.nlm.nih.gov/pubmed?term=ABERRANT PANICLE ORGANIZATION 2/RFL, the rice ortholog of Arabidopsis LEAFY, suppresses the transition from inflorescence meristem to floral meristem through interaction with APO1%5BTitle%5D), Further analysis indicated that APO2/RFL and APO1, the rice ortholog of Arabidopsis UNUSUAL FLORAL ORGANS, act cooperatively to control inflorescence and flower development